seth-temp/contain/README.md

 "The contained program’s view of the file system should be limited to a specified directory"

-The main branch of this repo was written under the assumption that we were only looking for filesystem isolation.
+The main branch of this repo was written under the assumption that we were only looking for filesystem isolation and not a chroot-anywhere feature.
 Therefore, I thought simply using LXC would be adequate.
+If LXC is fed a template, it acquires a filesystem of the distro specified.

 The 'alternate' branch is a POSIX-compliant shell script that utilizes